ihtishamzahoor/sandalwood/README.md

 ## Sandalwood License
-Sandalwood WordPress Theme, Copyright 2018 Ihtisham Zahoor Sandalwood is distributed under the terms of the GNU GPL
+Sandalwood WordPress Theme, Copyright 2018 Ihtisham Zahoor.
+Sandalwood is distributed under the terms of the GNU GPL.

 ## Credits
 Sandalwood is based on following third-party resources: